 Sit on the floor, knees bent, feet flat in front of you.
 Lean back so that your body is at 45 degrees (mid-situp position).
 Extend your arms in front of you as a counterbalance.
 Engage your abs and sink deeper toward the floor (don’t let your shoulders touch the ground), then immediately return to the start position.
 Pulse up and down for 30 seconds.
 Rest 10 seconds.
 Repeat for 30 seconds.

 Side Cable Pull

-Set the cable machine to a weight you can use for 8-10 reps.
-Stand perpendicular to the cable machine, left side closest, placing the pulley at chest height.
-Keeping your feet and hips stationary, twist your torso to the left and grab the pulley handle with both hands, arms straight.
-Pull the cable until your arms are straight in front of your body and your torso is straight over your legs.
+You’re going to need to be at a cable machine for the next two.
+An excellent replacement for the machine, though, is long, stretchy bands fastened securely to a doorway.
+For this, stand perpendicular to the cable machine or doorway, left side closest, placing the pulley or band at chest height.
+Keeping your feet and hips stationary, twist your torso to the left and grab the pulley or band handle with both hands, arms straight.
+Pull until your arms are straight in front of your body and your torso is straight over your legs.
 Hold for one count, then twist back toward the machine to return to the start position.
 Do 8-10 reps, then repeat on the opposite side.
 Do 2 complete sets.

-Set the cable machine to a weight you can use for 8-10 reps.
-Half-kneel perpendicular to the cable machine, left side closest to the machine and left knee bent in front of you (right leg on the floor).
-Place the pulley just above head height.
-Keeping your lower body stationary, twist to the left and grab the pulley handle with both hands, arms straight.
-Pull the cable on a diagonal until your arms are down at your right hip, torso twisted to your right side.
+Half-kneel perpendicular to the cable machine or band left side closest to the machine and left knee bent in front of you (right leg on the floor).
+Place the pulley or band just above head height.
+Keeping your lower body stationary, twist to the left and grab with both hands, arms straight.
+Pull on a diagonal until your arms are down at your right hip, torso twisted to your right side.
 Hold for one count, then twist back to the left to return to the start position.
 Do 8-10 reps, then repeat on the opposite side.
 Do 2 complete sets.